ptbrodie/tcpydocs/TCPClient.rst

 recv()
 ------

-Receives data from the server and returns them.
+Receives data from the server and returns it.

 disconnect()
 ------------